 - Maximum 3 months: With the VTAR license you are only allowed to rent out for a maximum of 3 months (90 days) in total per year.
 I don´t have any knowledge of checks at this moment.
 In future however, this could be the case through the compulsory registration of all bookings at the Guardia Civil and/or the income tax application.

 - Sign Vivienda Rural: You are obliged to have a standard entrance sign which says Vivienda Rural, your registration number, the official name of the house and the logo of the Junta de Andalucia.

 Just like with the normal RTA license: Because you aren´t a company you can´t offer extra services like serving breakfast (B&B / Casa Rural: see paragraph Opening License below).

-Important: More and more municipalities automatically start the DAFO procedure for a property in the countryside if they receive notification of for example the granting of a rental licence by the RTA.
-So check up front with your lawyer/solicitor if this won´t cause any problems and ask for a price calculation.
+Important: More and more municipalities automatically start the DAFO procedure for a property in the countryside if they receive notification of for example the granting of a rental license by the RTA.
+So check upfront with your lawyer/solicitor if this won´t cause any problems and ask for a price calculation.

 c.
 Opening License of a business (B&B, hostal, Casa Rural)

 If you have bigger plans with more than 15 guests, extra services as breakfast or -in the countryside- with more than 3 months a year?
 Then you must apply for an Opening License for a business at the Town Hall.
 This is quite a bit more expensive, complicated and it has tax consequences.